calliope-project/ec_modules/docs/development_guide/modules.md

             shell: "unzip -p '{input}' 'JRC_1K_POP_2018.tif' > '{output}'"
         ```

-- The configuration in `config/default.yaml` will _always_ be overriden by users.
+- The configuration in `config/default.yaml` will _always_ be overridden by users.
 This makes documentation quite important, as `default.yaml` configuration is just a suggestion!
 - Both module developers and users must use our standard profile in `workflow/profiles/default/config.yaml`.
 Otherwise, wrappers and `conda` won't work as intended.

 ## Configuration